 - Dust each chicken wing with flour to coat completely

 - Heat the oil in a Dutch oven or a deep fryer.
 When the oil is hot (sprinkle a bit of flour, and if it bubbles, it’s hot enough), fry the wings for 6 minutes on each side or until the juices run clear.
 Drain on paper towels.

 I like to season them first with salt and spices, brush them with mustard and then give them a light coating with flour.
 If moisture starts seeping through the flour, dust them again.

-- Should I boil chicken wings before frying?
+Should I boil chicken wings before frying them?

 I never do that.
 The oil is hot enough to cook the wings fully.
 Six minutes on each side is generally enough to cook them through.

 For skin to be crispy it has to be dry.
-Pat the wings dry before adding the spices to it.
-Take it out of the fridge 30 minutes before they are at room temperature, pat them dry and then season it.
+Pat the wings dry before adding the spices to them.
+Take them out of the fridge 30 minutes before they are at room temperature, pat them dry, and then season them.